Is My Child with Food Allergies Getting the Nutrients They Need to Grow and Thrive?

 Manganese: leafy vegetables, legumes, nuts, rice, some seafood (such as clams, oysters, & mussels), and whole grains

-Selenium: Brazil nuts, dairy products, grains (such as pasta & rice), meat, & seafood
+Selenium: Brazil nuts, dairy products, grains (such as pasta & rice), meat, and seafood

-Zinc: beans, dairy products, fortified breakfast cereal, meat, nuts, some seafood (such as oysters, crab, & lobster), & whole grains
+Zinc: beans, dairy products, fortified breakfast cereal, meat, nuts, some seafood (such as oysters, crab, & lobster), and whole grains

 Vitamin B1: fish, meat, & whole grains